 ⇒ Related Read: Toddler room ideas: Special small spaces

 Children’s rooms do not always have to be dressed in bright colours in order to invoke a sense of fun.
-Opting for neutral colour such as white can create a bright, open space for your children.
+Opting for a neutral colour such as white can create a bright, open space for your children.

 Soft whites typically have a soothing effect, while cool whites can aid in concentration.
 White walls also act as a great canvas for you to play around with brighter forms of furniture pieces.

 Don’t be afraid to get experimental and incorporate various colour schemes into your child’s room!
 Harmonizing both green and yellow tones is a great way to get creative and inject some fun into the room.
 A study from The American Medical Association shows that using such natural colours to bring a sense of the outdoors into your children’s room will give them the chance to immerse into nature, resulting in smarter, healthier and happier children.
 Such colours can also help spark your children’s creativity, imagination, and interest for the outdoors.

 Get your kids involved!

-According to a Dulux research, 92% of kids say that they would spend more time in their bedrooms if they had helped to plan it themselves, as doing so allows them to develop a strong sense of ownership.
+According to Dulux research, 92% of kids say that they would spend more time in their bedrooms if they had helped to plan it themselves, as doing so allows them to develop a strong sense of ownership.
 Dulux’s innovative new tools allow families to do just that.
 With the Dulux Visualizer app and the Dulux Colour Play Testers, you can now “see” and “test” wall colours together with your kids in a fun and interactive way even before the actual painting process.

-The Dulux Visualizer 3.0 mobile app incorporates augmented reality and video visualization to help you better see desired coloured pairings in any room setting.
+The Dulux Visualizer 3.0 mobile app incorporates augmented reality and video visualization to help you better see the desired coloured pairings in any room setting.
 The Dulux Colour Play™ Tester comes in handy for testing out actual colours on the walls.
 Available exclusively to Singapore, this innovative palm-sized paint tester allows surfaces to be applied quickly and evenly.
 With over 2,000 available shades, the options are endless.